splunk/splunk-connect-for-syslog/docs/gettingstarted/k8s-microk8s-new.md

 # Manage resources

-Generally two instances will be provisioned per node.
-Adjust requests and limits to allow each instance to use about 40% of each node presuming no other workload is present.
+Provision two instances per node.
+Adjust requests and limits to allow each instance to use about 40% of each node, presuming no other workload is present.

 ```yaml
 resources: